 - The public IP of your internet gateway;

 - Your internal network IP range that has access to the VPN.

 Without this information, it won't be possible to set up VPN.

 IP subnet Range

-By default, OutSystems Platform Cloud is created with a 10.A.B.0/24 internal IP range, where A and B are randomly generated.
-If you need to ensure a specific subnet range, let your account manager know about this requirement, before your infrastructure is provisioned.
+The OutSystems Platform Cloud is created on a internal IP range.
+If you need to change the subnet range, let your account manager know about this requirement, before your infrastructure is provisioned.